 Medical requirements for working in Canada

 In order to work in certain jobs, you must first complete a medical exam with a panel physician.
-For example, if you your job requires you to be working closely with the public, in particular vulnerable populations such as the elderly, the sick, or young children, you will need to complete a medical exam prior to starting your job.
+For example, if your job requires you to be working closely with the public, particularly vulnerable populations such as the elderly, the sick, or young children, you will need to complete a medical exam prior to starting your job.

 The requirement to complete a medical exam applies whether or not you will be paid for the work and regardless of whether you will be working on or off-campus with your study permit, completing an internship with your co-op work permit or working on your post-graduate work permit.